 The breast augmentation procedure takes about one to two hours and involves placing a saline or silicone implant to change both the shape and size of the breast.
-First, anesthesia will be administered for your comfort – either intravenous sedation or general anesthesia.
+First, anesthesia will be administered for your comfort – usually general anesthesia.
 Dr. Passaretti will use one of several incision options to place your implants.
 After the incision is made, an implant is placed into a pocket either above or below the chest muscle.
-After the implant is in place, the incision is closed with sutures or surgical tape.
+After the implant is in place, the incision is closed with sutures and surgical tape.
 Although your appearance will improve in the upcoming weeks as any slight swelling goes down, the results of breast augmentation are immediately visible.

 Common Types of Incisions